Day Eighteen on the Central Route of the Camino Portugués ~ Ponte de Lima to Rubiães, 17.7 Km (11 Miles)

 Alto da Portela Grande de Labruja on day eighteen on the Central Route of the Portuguese CaminoThe Top!

-There is a sign at the top letting you know that water is available if you need it.
 Here is the viewpoint from the Alto.
-We hung around and rested and had a bite to eat, to prepare ourselves for the final 5.5 kilometers.
+We hung around and rested and had a bite to eat, to prepare ourselves for the final 5.3 kilometers.
 There was no hurry on this shorter day.

 My mind wandered to Magdalena and again, I was grateful that she knew herself and the wisdom of her choice.
 Bringing her up this Roman road would have been near suicide for all of us.
 I didn't know where Matt, Magnus and Borut were on this day, but I knew we would meet up in Rubiães down the road.
 They probably were behind us, as they liked to sleep late when possible.
 We did not see them all day on our walk.